i18next/i18next-localstorage-backend/README.md

   // expiration
   expirationTime: 7*24*60*60*1000,

-  // Version applied to all languages, can be overriden using the option `versions`
+  // Version applied to all languages, can be overridden using the option `versions`
   defaultVersion: '',

-  // language versions; can also be a function that returns the version string
+  // language versions, can be overridden using the `getVersion` function
   versions: {},

+  // language/namespace version getter
+  getVersion: (lng, ns) => '',

   // can be either window.localStorage or window.sessionStorage.
 Default: window.localStorage
   store: typeof window !== 'undefined' ? window.localStorage : null